 Clifford, Clark M(cAdams) (b.
 Dec.
 25, 1906, Fort Scott, Kan. - d.
 Oct.
 10, 1998, Bethesda, Md.), U.S. politician.
 He was a junior naval assistant in Harry S. Truman's White House.
 He became special counsel to the president in 1946, and in that capacity he assisted in the formulation of the Truman Doctrine, created the whistle-stop campaign that helped Truman win the 1948 election, and was instrumental in persuading Truman to recognize the nation of Israel.
 He was John F. Kennedy's attorney while the latter was still a senator, and Kennedy continued to seek his advice during his campaign and presidency.
 After the Bay of Pigs debacle in Cuba, he suggested that Kennedy create an independent presidential board to oversee the intelligence community, which stood accused of misleading the White House.
 He was secretary of defense (1968-69) under Pres.
 Lyndon B. Johnson, who awarded him the presidential Medal of Freedom in 1969.
 One significant action during his brief tenure was to advise the president to commence action to end the war in Vietnam.
 His guidance was also sought by Pres.
 Jimmy Carter, who consulted him regarding difficulties involving his budget director.
 As chairman (1982-91) of the bank holding company First American Bankshares, he persuaded regulators to approve its charter, assuring them that no hidden interests were involved.
 He denied any knowledge of a link between First American and the Bank of Credit and Commerce International, which had used a group of Middle Eastern front men to buy the bank in 1982 and was shut down in July 1991 for bribery, fraud, and money laundering.
 Criminal charges against him were dropped in 1993 because of his age and ill health, and the last of several civil suits prompted by the case were settled in September 1998.

 Clifford, Sir Hugh (Charles) (b.
-March 5, 1866, London - d.
+March 5, 1866, London, England - d.
 Dec.
 18, 1941, Roehampton, London), British resident of Pahang (1896-1900, 1901-03) and governor of North Borneo (1900-01), the Gold Coast (1912-19), Nigeria (1919-25), Ceylon (1907 [acting], 1925-27), and the Straits Settlements (1927-29); knighted 1909.

 Clinton, Bill, byname of William Jefferson Clinton, original name (until 1962) William Jefferson Blythe III (or IV) (b.
 Aug.
 19, 1946, Hope, Ark.), president of the United States (1993-2001).
 He directed the presidential campaign of Democratic candidate George McGovern (1972) in Texas and that of Jimmy Carter (1976) in Arkansas, and in 1974 he ran unsuccessfully for a seat in the U.S. House of Representatives.
 He was elected attorney general of Arkansas in 1976, and in 1978 he was elected governor, becoming at age 32 the youngest governor the nation had seen in 40 years.
 He failed in his reelection bid in 1980 but regained the governor's office in 1982, after which he was successively reelected three more times by substantial margins.
 He won the Democratic presidential nomination in 1992 and went on to win the presidential election that November, defeating Republican incumbent George Bush.
 In 1993 he obtained narrow congressional approval of legislation designed to reduce the continuing large budget deficit through a combination of increased taxes on the wealthy and cuts in government programs.
 In the 1994 elections the Republicans won control of both houses of Congress, and for the first few months of 1995 they dominated U.S. politics.
 He vetoed the 1996 budget, and Republican leaders forced two partial government shutdowns.
 He and his wife, Hillary Rodham Clinton, continued to be dogged by allegations of wrongdoing.
 None of these seemed to be decisive for the electorate, however, and on Nov.
 5, 1996, he became the first Democrat since Franklin D. Roosevelt to win reelection, defeating Republican nominee Bob Dole.
 On Dec.
-19, 1998, the House of Representatives approved two articles of impeachment against Clinton but he was acquitted by the Senate in January 1999.
+19, 1998, the House of Representatives approved two articles of impeachment against Clinton but he was acquitted by the Senate in February 1999.

 Clinton, George (b.
-July 26, 1739, Little Britain, N.Y. - d.
-April 20, 1812, Washington, D.C., U.S.), U.S. vice president (1805-12).
+July 26, 1739, Little Britain, New York - d.
+April 20, 1812, Washington, D.C.), U.S. vice president (1805-12).
 He served in the last French and Indian War (1756-63) and was a member of the New York Assembly (1768-75) and, in 1775, of the Continental Congress.
 In the summer of 1776 he was ordered by Gen. George Washington to New York City before he could sign the Declaration of Independence.
 In March 1777 he was appointed brigadier general.
 Immensely popular with the people of New York, Clinton served for 18 consecutive years as governor (1777-95) and later served an additional three-year term (1801-04).
 As governor he was a forceful leader and an able administrator.
 During the struggle in New York over the adoption of the U.S. Constitution, he was one of the leaders of the opposition.
 In national politics Clinton was a follower of Thomas Jefferson.
 He was elected vice president of the United States in 1804 and 1808.
 In the latter year he unsuccessfully sought the nomination for the presidency.
 He died before the expiration of his second term as vice president.

 Clinton, Mark (Anthony) (b.
 Feb.
 7, 1915, Moynalty, County Meath, Ireland - d.
 Dec.
 23, 2001, Lucan, County Dublin), agriculture minister of Ireland (1973-77).